percona/pmm-doc/docs/deploy/server/ova.vmware-workstation-player.md

     If it was assigned an IP address on the network by DHCP, the URL for accessing PMM will be printed in the console window.

-5. Set the root password as described in the section
+5. Set the root password.